 On November 5, 1944 the 8th PRS arrived at Dulag Airfield on Leyte.
 Afterwards, based at Tacloban Airfield then later San Jose Airfield (McGuire Drome) on Mindoro and Clark Field on Luzon.

 On August 12, 1945 transfers to Ie Shima Airfield and finally to Motobu Airfield on Okinawa until the end of the Pacific War and the official surrender of Japan.
-In late September 1945 operated from Chofu Airfield to map wartime damage in Japan until January 1946.
+In late September 1945 operated from Chofu Airfield to photograph and map wartime damage in Japan until January 1946.

-8th PRS Commanding Officers (C. O.)
+Commanding Officers (C. O.)

 Captain Karl Polifka (February 11, 1942–November 11, 1942)